hpamanji/terraform-zero-to-hero-course/Day_02/01_providers.md

 For example, Terraform AWS Provider allows you to create or manage AWS services like EC2, S3, Lambda, and more.

-When we initialize Terraform with `terraform init` command, the required provider plugins are downloaded from the [Terraform Registry](https://registry.terraform.io/browse/providers).
+`Note: When we initialize Terraform with `terraform init` command, the required provider plugins are downloaded from the [Terraform Registry](https://registry.terraform.io/browse/providers).`